hanabi/hanabi.github.io/Reference.md

   * Bob clues number 3 to Cathy.
   * Cathy is surprised - she was about to play her *Finesse Position* card as red 3, but she now knows that it can't be a red 3.
   * If this was a *Fix Clue*, Cathy might be inclined to play the card that was closest to her slot 1 (which would be the 3 on slot 2).
-  * However, Cathy knows that *Load Clues* are to be interpreted as normal *Play Clues* instead of *Fix Clues*, so she interprets this as a normal *Chop Focus Play Clue* and plays red 3 from slot 5.
+  * However, Cathy knows that *Load Clues* are to be interpreted as normal *Play Clues* instead of *Fix Clues*, so she interprets this as a normal *Chop-Focus Play Clue* and plays red 3 from slot 5.

 ### The Priority Finesse (Special Case)